 As a Yankee originally from Vermont, I didn't know one fried chicken from another.
 They all seemed pretty much the same to me.
 Tasting the Southern version opened my eyes!
-A side of hot biscuits served with butter and honey is practically mandatory. —Lily Julow, Lawrenceville, GA
+A side of hot biscuits served with butter and honey is practically mandatory. —Lily Julow, Lawrenceville, Georgia

 - 3 cups buttermilk, divided